Totem tennis

 Other commercial swingball toys have a rotating component to attach the string, so that it does not wrap around the pole.

-The mother of British tennis star Andy Murray asserts that part of Andy's success may be attributed to swingball he used to play at their home in Scotland in early childhood.
+Judy Murray, The mother of British tennis star Andy Murray asserts that part of Andy's success may be attributed to swingball he used to play at their home in Scotland in early childhood.

 The game was once sold in the United States under the name Zimm Zamm.